 The Organisation and Equipment of R.A.F.
 Beach Units

-From August 1943 an R.A.F.
-Beach Unit was to consist of one Beach Unit H.Q. and two Beach Sections.
+After August 1943 an R.A.F.
+Beach Unit in the U.K. was to consist of one Beach Unit H.Q. and two Beach Sections.
 The R.A.F.
-Beach Unit was to be under the command for discipline and administration of the R.A.F.
-Officer Commanding the Beach Unit but the Unit was, however, to be under the operational command of the Commander of the Army Beach Sub-Area.
+Beach Unit was to be under the command of the R.A.F.
+Officer Commanding the Beach Unit for discipline and administration but the Unit was to be under the operational command of the Army Commander of the Beach Sub-Area.

 The personnel of the Beach Units were to be provided as far as possible from volunteers and because of the arduous duties of the Beach Unit they had to be of a strong physique and meet the standards of fitness required for all R.A.F. units undergoing combined training.

 70% of the personnel of a Beach Unit were to be armed with sub-machine guns and 30% with rifles.
 Their weapons were to be of the same type as used by the Army.
 They received their training with the Army Beach Groups of which they were to be a part and were kitted out for training by the Army Unit which was to carry out the special training.
 The Units were to receive additional training in the recognition and neutralisation of mines and booby-traps.

 From August 1943, the establishment of an R.A.F.
 Beach Unit in the U.K. was expected to be 11 officers and 75 airmen; the Unit H.Q. consisting of 1 officer and 3 airmen and each Beach Section having 5 officers and 36 airmen.
 In each Beach Section there was to be a H.Q. of 1 officer and 3 airmen and then 1 officer and 3 airmen responsible for petrol, 1 officer and 7 airmen for equipment, 1 officer and 3 airmen for explosives, 1 officer and 17 airmen for vehicle repair, and 3 R.A.F. policemen.